sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

     ![Shared-Project-Confirmation](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-ShareProject-4.png?raw=true "Shared Project Confirmation")

-6. To verify your project, click on the project name in the above screenshot.
-You will be directed to the GitHub project repository.
+6. Verify your project repository by clicking on the project name in the pop-up window.
+PyCharm will be direct you to the newly created GitHub repository.

     ![Project Repositiory](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-ShareProject-5.png?raw=true "Project Repositiory")

+Congrats!
+You learned how to share a local PyCharm project to GitHub.

+---

 ## Clone an existing project to Pycharm
+PyCharm allows you to copy an existing GitHub project to your local computer.
+This feature can be useful when you want to create a new project based on an existing project.
+Follow to the next steps to learn how!

-1. Go to the GitHub repository page of an existing project.
+1. In a new broswer window go to an existing GitHub repository page that contains the project of interest.

-2. Click on the <span style="color:green">**CODE**</span> button to access the git url.
+2. Click on the <span style="color:green">**CODE**</span> button to access the Git url.
 Click on the clipboard icon to copy the url.

     ![Copy-Git-URL](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-CloneRepo-1.png?raw=true "Copy Git URL")

-3. From the PyCharm welcome page, click on **Get from VCS** to access the Version Control settings.
+3. Open PyCharm and in the welcome page, click on **Get from VCS** to access the Version Control settings.

     ![VCS](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-CloneRepo-2.png?raw=true "VCS")